GurneeshBudhiraja/GurneeshBudhiraja/README.md

 # 💫 About Me:
 Hi, I'm Gurneesh 👋<br>
+Hacktoberfest 2024 Level 4 Achieved 🏆<br>
 I'm a passionate developer with a knack for solving real-world problems through code.
 I love building projects that make a difference.<br><br>

 What I Do<br>
-💻 Web Development: Creating responsive, user-friendly web applications.<br>
+💻 Web Development: Creating web applications and tools that REALLY solve problem.<br>
 🚀 Tech Enthusiast: Exploring the latest in AI/ML and new technologies.<br>
 💡 Startup Lover: Keen interest in startups and entrepreneurial ventures.<br><br>

 About Me<br>
 👨‍💻 Coding Experience: Over a year of hands-on experience.<br>
-📚 Bookworm: Enjoy reading about finance, technology, philosophy, biographies, and entrepreneurship.
+📚 Bookworm: Enjoy reading about technology, philosophy, biographies, and entrepreneurship.
 Favorite book: <em>The Shoe Dog</em> by Phil Knight.<br><br>

-Let's connect and build something amazing together! 🌟<br>

 ## 🌐 Socials: